Hibari-K/convert_Nbit/README.md

 # convert_Nbit
-convert array of 32-bit into array of N-bit
+convert array of 32-bit into array of N-bit (2 <= N <= 31).
+I expect to update this repository accordingly as other N-bit source code are made.